-Shared maternity care at the Women’s is managed by the GP Liaison Unit.
-In doing so it undertakes many monitoring and clinical governance tasks and responsibilities.
+Shared maternity care at the Women’s is supported by the GP Liaison Unit.
+In doing so it undertakes many monitoring, clinical governance and quality improvement tasks and responsibilities.

-The unit is also responsible for the accreditation and reaccreditation of Shared Maternity Care Affiliate GPs and obstetricians.
-This accreditation and reaccreditation is a joint process with the Shared Maternity Care Collaborative (the Women’s, Northern Health, Mercy Hospital for Women and Western Health) so doctors can apply to any of these in a single application.
+The unit is also responsible for the credentialing and re-credentialing of Shared Maternity Care Affiliate GPs and obstetricians.
+This credentialing and re-credentialing is a joint process with the Shared Maternity Care Collaborative (The Women’s, Mercy Health, Northern Health, and Western Health), so doctors can apply to any of these in a single application.

 Shared maternity care is an important model of care, with over 25% of women at the Women’s choosing to participate in shared maternity care involving an accredited GP, obstetrician or midwife.
 A recent survey of women involved in shared maternity care indicates a very high level of satisfaction with shared maternity care.

-Shared maternity care is also available at the Women’s at Sandringham with the accreditation and reaccreditation process aligned with the Women’s.
+Shared maternity care is also available at the Women’s at Sandringham with the credentialing and re-credentialing process aligned with the Women’s.

 Refer to shared maternity care for: